Curious how your irrigation system is performing? You can calculate the efficiency of your system using any of the following methods:

 - Download TWDB’s spreadsheet for evaluating pivot irrigation system efficiency using a catch can audit.

 - Purchase a portable flow meter through TWDB’s Agricultural Water Conservation Grants.
 Funding is available to eligible political subdivisions through our annual competitive grant program.

 - Utilize one of the online tools listed below.

 TAWC Solutions provides a simple web-based management decision tool and an ET (evapotranspiration) tool that can aid in improved management decisions in the application of irrigation water.
 The tools on this site are intended to help secure the future of agriculture in the Texas High Plains.
 The TAWC Water Guide is also available for resource management to increase profits and make every drop count.

-The Texas ET Network and website provide real-time evapotranspiration data from a state-wide weather station network with tools to allow users to determine irrigation requirements in agricultural and urban landscapes.
+The Texas ET Network and website provide real-time evapotranspiration data from a weather station network with tools to allow users to determine irrigation requirements in agricultural and urban landscapes.
 Weather information, irrigation watering recommendations, and useful tips for irrigation scheduling are provided.